-So, there are options for those seeking allergy relief outside of the pharmacy aisle.
+There are options for those seeking allergy relief outside of the pharmacy aisle.
 Talk with your doctor first before taking any herbal remedy.
-Some herbal medicines may interact with medicines you may already be taking or may cause undesirable side effects.
+Some herbal therapies may interact with medications you may already be taking or may cause undesirable side effects.

 American Academy of Allergy, Asthma, and Immunology

 Allergy Asthma Information Association